solodov-dev/log/src/data/find-command-examples.md

 ---
 date: '2021-01-12'
-title: Find command examples
+title: 35 expamples for find command
-tags: [find, linux, command-line]
+tags: [find, linux, shell]
 ---
 ## 1. Find Files Using Name in Current Directory

 Find all the files whose name is tecmint.txt in a current working directory.